GabrielRPalma/Shannon_index_ci_paper/README.md

 - Ψ Simulation in parallel using bash (built for linux or Mac-Os);
 - Φ Traditional bootstrap confidence interval methods implementation;
-- ζ Implementation of Credible intervals and assymptotic confidence interval for Shannon's index;
+- ζ Implementation of Credible interval and assymptotic confidence interval for Shannon's index;

 ##